 From Louis Jenkins' poem, It Was a Snake

 Marlea Evans: Introducing myself to readers with an eclectic group of true stories, some written in the 1990’s, some in a poetic style, and some brand new in essay mode, Seventy is the New Sixty Nine stands simply for the fact that I can no longer take twenty years off of my age and get away with it.
 As for the subtitle, I can hear a reader saying, "that doesn’t sound very inviting.”
 I understand, even being smart-assed or ironic about it, why would anyone want to embrace age, madness and misanthropy?
 An antidote to positive thinking?
 If you are tired like I am of "follow your dream," and "you can be anything," proliferating the airwaves like religious mantras, and you'd like to read about a person's long work of finding out what that really means, then, "I'm your man."

 Of AGE, I have no choice.
 Here I am, over seventy, a little Botox, a smidgen of Juviderm and even the strength of my young attitude is just not cutting it anymore.
 I don’t look a day over sixty-nine.
 I am deluded sometimes, like one of my favorite New Yorker cartoons: a large glass of hot fudge sundae looks in the mirror and sees a svelte, fresh green-topped carrot.

-Of MADNESS, the opposite of sanity (whatever that is), I’ve lingered around the edges of it since I was a teen, suffering what I call metabolic depression, scattered thinking, running from one thing to another; hospitalized for two weeks in my late 20’s, and wrestling with it for the rest of my time.
-I believe that to be human is to be aware, unable to understand what that awareness means, and therefore, to be mad.
+Of MADNESS, the opposite of sanity (whatever that is), I’ve lingered around the edges of it since I was a teen, suffering what I call metabolic depression, scattered thinking, running from one thing to another; hospitalized for two weeks in my late 20’s, I'be been wrestling the demon since.
+To be human is to be aware, unable to understand what that awareness means, and therefore, to be mad.